 Outside the Therapy Room

-“I recharge by slowing down and connecting with the people, places, and activities that fill my cup.
-That often looks like starting the day with matcha, spending time outdoors in the mountains, practicing yoga, being with chosen family, or enjoying live music.
-These moments nourish me and shape how I show up in my work, reminding me of the importance of presence, balance, and connection.”
+I recharge by slowing down and connecting with the people, places, and activities that fill my cup.
+This often looks like starting my day with matcha, spending time outdoors in the mountains, practicing yoga, being with chosen family, or enjoying live music.
+These moments ground me and shape how I show up in my work, reminding me of the importance of presence, balance, and connection.

 Get in touch.